yugt/GRE-Sample-Writing/README.md

 actions and ignoring negative ones can create a more stable and efficient classroom.
 It needs to be stressed, however, that this tool is only effective at certain levels of misbehavior.
-As mentioned above, when a behaviors is *precipitated* by feelings of revenge, power or total self-worthlessness, this methodology will likely not work.
+As mentioned above, when a behavior is *precipitated* by feelings of revenge, power or total self-worthlessness, this methodology will likely not work.
 It is likely to be very successful, however, when the drive behind the misbehavior is simple attention seeking.
 In many of these instances, if the teacher demonstrates clearly that inappropriate behavior does not result in the gaining of attention, students are more likely to seek attention by behaving properly.
 Should the student choose this path, then the ignoring has worked and when the positive behavior is exhibited, then the teacher can utilize the first part of the theory and support or praise this behavior.
 Now it is much more likely to be repeated.
-If the student does not choose this path and instead elects to raise the actions to a higher level that presents a more serious issue, then ignorance alone cannot work and other methods must be employed.
+If the student does not choose this path and instead elects to raise the actions to a higher level that presents a more serious issue, then ignorance alone cannot work, and other methods must be employed.

-In conclusion, one can appreciate the *credo* expressed in this instance, but surely we all can see the potential error of following it through to the extreme.
+In conclusion, one can appreciate the *credo* expressed in this instance, but surely, we all can see the potential error of following it through to the extreme.

 ### Score 5

-I partially agree with the statement “The best way to teach is to praise positive actions and ignore negative onesd”.
+I partially agree with the statement “The best way to teach is to praise positive actions and ignore negative ones”.
 Children should be rewarded when they perform well; however, they should bot be ignored for performing sub-optimally.
 For purposes of this essay, the term “actions” is defined as behaviors within the classroom.